 Unbeknownst to most, Tasselgryn is a good friend of Halaster.
 She once travelled Undermountain with a group of adventurers, but was the only one to make it to Halaster's personal demiplane.
 When she arrived, Halaster was in an unusually good mood, and invited her for tea.
 The two of them talked for hours, and found, to Tasselgryn's surprise, that they had a lot in common.
 With no further challenges in Undermountain left to overcome, Tasselgryn moved into Skullport.
 Halaster visits from time to time, and may even be present when the players arrive.
+He is unusually friendly if he is met here, and may even share some cryptic lore about Undermountain, with a bit of convincing.
 See Waterdeep: Dungeon of the Mad Mage for more information on Halaster.
+If you are using this book as a companion to said adventure, consider using this as an opportunity to humanize Halaster, present some of his goals, or seed plot hooks deeper in Undermountain.